Missouri AG says justice soon to be served for rape victims

-ST. LOUIS, MO. — Sexual assault victims in Missouri have waited years, some even decades for justice and the state is one step closer to resolving its backlog of untested rape kits.
+ST. LOUIS – Sexual assault victims in Missouri have waited years—even decades, for some—for justice and the state is one step closer to resolving its backlog of untested rape kits.

 Attorney General Eric Schmitt said there soon could be justice for victims.